lingster/drf-api-tracking/README.md

             super(MockCustomLogHandlerView, self).handle_log()
 ```

 If your endpoint accepts large file uploads, drf-api-tracking's default behavior to decode the request body may cause a `RequestDataTooBig` exception.
-This behavior can be disabled globally by setting `DRF_TRACKING_DECODE_REQUEST_BODY = FALSE` in your `settings.py`file.
+This behavior can be disabled globally by setting `DRF_TRACKING_DECODE_REQUEST_BODY = False` in your `settings.py`file.

 You can also customize this behavior for individual views by setting the `decode_request_body` attribute: